enoch936/SabaHub8/backend-spring/README.md

 Notes on migration
 - Keep the old Nest backend (./backend) until you fully switch the frontend and infra to the Spring service.
-- The Spring app listens on port 3000 matching the previous Nest dev setup, minimizing frontend changes.
+- The Spring app listens on port 8080.
+Update frontend to point to this port.